Yousef-ashraf147/Nawy_Demo/README.md

 - [http://localhost:3000](http://localhost:3000)

 The app will display apartment listings and allow filtering, sorting, and adding new apartments, including image uploads saved in the backend uploads directory.

----

-If you want, I can convert this into a **proper GitHub-ready README.md** with markdown formatting + emojis.